austral/austral.github.io/spec/rationale-error-handling.md

 	to disk.
 But, again: the compiler will not force you to call `sync_all` or to manually close the file.

-    More generally, affine type systems _cannot_ force the programemer to do
+    More generally, affine type systems _cannot_ force the programmer to do
     anything: resources that are silently discarded will be destroyed by the compiler inserting a call to the destructor.
 Rust gets around this by implementing a `cfg(must_use)` annotation on functions, which essentially